Presented by Rohan Woods School

 Millennium Park

 This 25 acre park is tucked in off of Olive Boulevard near Mason Road.
-This park boasts two playgrounds, a splash pad, a barbecue grill, a .6 mile walking trail, and ball fields.
+This park boasts a large playground, a splash pad, a barbecue grill, a .6 mile walking trail, and ball fields.
 You’ll also enjoy the large shaded pavilion, which you can reserve for parties and gatherings.
 Plenty of grassy area will encourage kids to run and play!
 Millennium Park’s bathrooms are open year-round.

 Castlewood State Park